ocervell/EasyBoot/README.md

 **3. Play with the scripts**

 * In each folder 'android' and 'wireless-config' you have a 'scripts' folder.
-* In the 'scripts' folder, you will find scripts that will make your life easy.
+* In the 'scripts' folder, you will find shell scripts that will make your life easy.
 * Scripts are detailed in README.doc file in each folder, along with instructions.

 ##**PROJECT TREE**